 - Targeting quick wins

-As a result of attending this program, participants will:
+As a result of attending this program, participants will learn to:

 - Manage a merger or acquisition to maximize the return on investment